- The Medical-Dental-Legal Update

 Visit All Seasons to access the best discounted rates and property availability.
 You may also call the reservation department directly at 888.575.2775 and ask for the “AEI RATE.”
 You must mention that you are an AEI participant at the time of booking to receive the discount.
 The discount only applies if it and the rate code are referenced at the time of booking.

-Joseph W. Shannon, PhD, draws on over 30 years of clinical psychological counseling experience to provide a nuts and bolts exploration of the seven core characteristics of unreasonable people, pathways to reasoning with these types of patients, and six key strategies for handling difficult conversations with them and their family members.
+Joseph W. Shannon, PhD, draws on over 30 years of clinical psychological counseling experience to provide a nuts and bolts exploration of the core characteristics of unreasonable people, common legal and ethical problems inherent in treating such patients, as well as practical and specific strategies for avoiding these pitfalls.